HomeMusculoskeletal HealthHipGetting Back to What Matters Most: One Patient’s Hip Replacement Story

 Getting Back to What Matters Most: One Patient’s Hip Replacement Story

 You know that feeling of walking on rocky asphalt without shoes?
 Sort of a sharp, crunchy sensation?
-That’s exactly how Nicole Brien described the pain she was feeling, except this pain was deep in her left hip, and it was preventing her from doing even routine daily tasks.
+That’s exactly how Nicole described the pain she was feeling, except this pain was deep in her left hip, and it was preventing her from doing even routine daily tasks.
 Loading the dishwasher, carrying a basket of laundry up the stairs, even getting into her car—they all forced her to bend or twist in odd ways just to try and avoid the pain.
 Worst of all, though, were the things she was unable to do with her two children.

-“It was hard to push the kids in the stroller,” says Brien, an Alpharetta resident and mother of an 8-year-old son and 5-year-old daughter.
+“It was hard to push the kids in the stroller,” says Nicole, an Alpharetta resident and mother of an 8-year-old son and 5-year-old daughter.
 “I was having issues even sitting on the floor with them with my legs crossed.”

-“In the Emory Healthcare system, they are the mecca,” says Brien.
+“In the Emory Healthcare system, they are the mecca,” says Nicole.
 “All they do is orthopedics.
 They see every scenario that would have to do with a hip surgery or a knee surgery or any type of orthopedic surgery.”

-“She’s a mother who works as a nurse and has the bulk of her life ahead of her.
-She has to be able to care for others and do her job,” Dr. Guild says.
-“To be incapacitated at her age would be devastating.
-She had a choice and came to Emory, not just because of the facility, but because of what we’re doing here.
+Nicole’s care team knew that being incapacitated at her age would be devastating.
+As a mother who works as a nurse and has most of her life ahead of her, she needed to be able to care for others and do her job.
+Her doctor remarked, “She had a choice and came to Emory, not just because of the facility, but because of what we’re doing here.
 She’s trusting her livelihood and mobility to us and knows our outcomes are going to be better.”

 A Focus on Orthopedics

-Specialized orthopedic and musculoskeletal care means lower rates of complications, minimal reliance on pain medication, and modern surgical techniques like the less invasive procedure performed on Brien, whose hip was replaced via an anterior route that involved going in between her muscles rather than the more disruptive posterior route through the gluteus maximus.
-For Brien, that meant being able to go home the same day as her surgery, something about half of Emory hip replacement patients are able to do.
+Specialized orthopedic and musculoskeletal care means lower rates of complications, minimal reliance on pain medication, and modern surgical techniques like the less invasive procedure performed on Nicole, whose hip was replaced via an anterior route that involved going in between her muscles rather than the more disruptive posterior route through the gluteus maximus.
+For Nicole, that meant being able to go home the same day as her surgery, something about half of Emory hip replacement patients are able to do.

 Enjoying ‘A Normal Life’

-Brien underwent surgery in January and followed the procedure with three weeks of physical therapy, gradually regaining her range of motion and the ability to be active once again.
+Nicole underwent surgery in January and followed the procedure with three weeks of physical therapy, gradually regaining her range of motion and the ability to be active once again.
 Now she can go out for a walk and take aerobics or Pilates classes.
 Most importantly, she can envision a vigorous life with her husband and two children.

 “Just thinking ahead with the kids, I’ve never really been able to go ice skating with them during the holidays,” she says.
 “Or now that they’re older, if we go on a family trip and we go zip lining or whatever, I can do that.
 Horseback riding, things like that.
 Simple, fun activities that before I wasn’t really able to do, and now I can.”